 Let’s say, we have a dataset that contains information about several Students of XYZ school.
 The Name of the students and their securing marks in Physics and Chemistry are given in columns B, C, and D respectively.
 We will create a table, and use a dynamic function, to refresh charts in Excel.
 Here’s an overview of the dataset for our today’s task.

-1. Create a Table to Refresh Chart in Excel
+1. Creating a Table to Refresh Chart in Excel

 In this section, we will create a table to refresh the chart.
 This is an easy and time-saving task also.
 To refresh a chart, we will create a table first.
 Let’s follow the instructions below to refresh a chart!